10 TIPS TO RELIEVE OSTEOARTHRITIS

 It is found in many medications and has aspirin like qualities.
 The pepper improves blood flow and circulation and releases natural endorphins, which help combat pain and discomfort.

-Remember our bodies process food the differently, meaning cayenne pepper may provide arthritis relief from some, but not others.
+Remember our bodies process food differently, meaning cayenne pepper may provide arthritis relief from some, but not others.
 It is best to experiment to find the best pepper remedy and dosage.